-I recommend focusing on the latter.
-Podcasts have the potential to build long-term traction with your audience that pays dividends much greater than the short game of ad sponsorships.
+Focus on the latter.
+Podcasts have the potential to build quality, long-term traction with your audience much greater than the short game of ad sponsorships.

-The following methods of determining ROI/ content success were gathered from experience with our podcasts, our clients’ podcasts, and surveyed from 50+ podcast hosts.
+The following methods of determining your return on investment are based on our experience producing 4 internal podcasts over 6 years, our clients’ podcasts, and surveys from 50+ podcast hosts.

 1. Number of Listeners/ Downloads